Lavarider/GUI-Twitter-Scraper/README.md

 ![Screenshot_51](https://user-images.githubusercontent.com/68095150/113883738-6d4e5d80-978c-11eb-97ae-06f9b0245ecf.png)

 # Issues
 This was created to help people very new to python scrape Twitter data in an easy and accessable way.
-Feel free to contact me about any issues or changes you think I should make, or with more general questions about twitter datamining.
+Feel free to contact me about any issues or changes you think I should make, or with more general questions about Twitter datamining.

 # Future Updates
 I plan to add specific user-based scraping, as well as location-based scraping.